RIGHT TO INFORMATION

 - Managing of funds from OIDB reconciliation of expenditure on monthly basis

-- Concurrence :Estimates, NIT, Work Order / Purchase Order
+- Concurrence :Estimates, NIT, Work Order / Purchase Order as per General Financial Rules 2017 of Government of India

 - Raising of debit notes for Pre-Commissioning Audit to oil companies